GoHenry debit card review

 PIN transaction fee

-Where it falls down is its funding options and pricing.
-Other debit cards offer a monthly price for an entire family or a yearly price per card, but Gohenry‘s monthly fee per card can quickly add up if you want more than one account.
-Funding via debit card is also currently the only option for getting money to the account, which may not be as convenient as using a credit card.
+Where it falls short is in its funding options and pricing.
+Other debit cards offer a monthly price for an entire family or a yearly price per card, but GoHenry‘s monthly fee per card can quickly add up if you want more than one account.
+Funding through the debit card is also currently the only option for getting money to the account, which may not be as convenient as using a credit card.
+And you can’t add a second funding source for a separate parent.

 - Fill out your personal and contact information and create a password, then select Continue.